anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 4    | REA <- CEA | UH3 + AH3
 5    | REA -> CEA | AH3 + message

+# Identifier Canonicalization

+Some identifiers have extraneous characters that are insignificant to the usage of those identifiers.
+For such identifiers, User Agents MUST remove insignificant characters from those identifiers before creating hashes.

+For phone numbers, User Agents MUST remove all non-digit characters.
+For email addresses, the display name and any characters used to distinguish the display name from the email address must be removed (e.g. Bob \<bob@example.com\> should be bob@example.com).

 # Internet HTTP Binding

-The following sections describe a binding of HDYD to Internet HTTP where Exchange Agents are accessible as publicly available resources. (#other_environments) discusses other environments and deployment scenarios for HDYD.
+The following sections describe a binding of Howdy to Internet HTTP ([@!RFC9110]) where Exchange Agents are accessible as publicly available resources. (#other_environments) discusses other environments and deployment scenarios for Howdy.

 Exchange Agents communicate by issuing HTTP requests using the paths and query parameters defined in this document.
 They are configured to communicate